Investors thirsty for new markets looking to water

 The key is using and re-using every bit of water as efficiently as possible, given global pressures on the water supply, said John Lucey of the Heckmann Corporation, which provides pipelines and disposal wells used in the drilling technique known as fracking.

 "What we want you to do is wear out a drop of water," Lucey said at the American Water Summit.
-Heckmann Water Resources, founded less than two years ago, contributed $47.8 million in third-quarter revenues to Heckmann Corporation, up from $1.9 million in the same quarter in 2010.
+Heckmann, founded less than two years ago, had third-quarter earnings this year of about $38 million, up from $2 million in the same quarter in 2010, he said.

 Investors see the potential for growth, but have been wary because traditionally, the water business has operated on a scale of decades, not years, and has been slow to adopt new methods.